Oddmajo/EliteLevelProspects/README.md

 ## Fonts
 Some of the pages use Google Fonts.
 These are font files hosted by Google.
 To include them in a page, just link the correct CSS file URL and then set the font-family attribute in your custom CSS file. navbar.php automatically includes the two fonts it uses, so that's where those are set if you were wondering.

+## Common Styles
+Pretty much every page except the home page should use the same basic style.
+This style is in commonstyles.css and can be overriden by per-page styles for more control.
+All this stylesheet does right now is make the background dark gray and the text white.